 Which Fund Should You Invest In?

 Remember that because of inflation, the value of money falls over time.
 Rs.
-1 crore is a big amount at present but it will mean lesser in the future.
+1 crore is a big amount at present but in relative terms the purchasing power parity could lessen.
 Hence, you should try and invest as much as possible in order to achieve this target as early as possible.